patrimart/blazemap-core/README.md

 ## Interface

 The interface is basically the initializer and the returned functions.
+Some type aliases are intended to increase clarity.

 ```ts
 blazemap(canvas: HTMLCanvasElement, options?: BlazemapOptions, maxPoint?: number)